kwkou/815/articles/mysql-database-enus-point-in-time-restore.md

 Process for restoring to a particular time point:

 1. Sign in to the [Azure Management Portal](http://manage.windowsazure.cn/), and click **MYSQL DATABASE ON AZURE** in the services list in the left pane.
-2. In the server list, click the database server that you want to restore to open the server interface, and then click on **Operation panel**.
+2. In the server list, click the database server that you want to restore to open the server interface, and then click on **DASHBOARD**.
 ![Restore to any point in time][1]
-3. Click the **Restore** button in the task menu at the bottom.
+3. Click the **RESTORE** button in the task menu at the bottom.
 A dialogue box will pop up.
-4. The **Restore type** is already set to **Return to a time point** by default.
+4. The **RESTORE TYPE** is already set to **Rollback to a point in time** by default.
 Select the time point, the target database server instance, and the version that you want to restore.
 Click on the **Finish** button.
 ![Restore to any point in time][2]
 5. Go back to the server list page to confirm that the server was successfully restored and that the status is **Running**.
 The data recovery process might take from a few minutes to several hours, depending on the time point that you choose and the amount of data that was added to the database server that day.